Params¶

 Extra Parameters¶

-Several functions of the RVL Object support variable parameters (RVL.DoPlaySheet
+Several functions of the RVL Object support extra parameters, including RVL.DoPlaySheet

 , RVL.DoPlayScript